AlexanderBevacqua/20.440_PSet4/README.md

 The data, acquired from the HeRA, is located in this repository and is available at (https://hanlab.tamhsc.edu/HeRA/m1).
 The eRNA Expression Module offers raw data csv files on specific eRNA to analyze their transcriptomic differences across different tissue types.
+Nothing about these files was changed to facilitate the reproducibility of our work.

 Z. Zhang et al., “HeRA: an atlas of enhancer RNAs across human tissues,” Nucleic Acids Res., vol. 49, no. D1, pp. D932–D938, 2021.